October 2014 Move Shetland Newsletter

 Three primary schools, at Hillswick, North Roe and Ollaberry, currently serve the area, though the future of the first two is under review; older pupils travel to Brae High School, a six-year secondary in the neighbouring district of Delting.
 Hillswick has a shop, a health centre, a hotel and a wildlife sanctuary which rescues seals and otters.
 Ollaberry has a shop and a garage.
 A wider range of services is available in Brae, including a Co-op supermarket, restaurants and a leisure centre with swimming pool; and all the shops and services in Lerwick are less than an hour away.
 Local bus services link Northmavine to Brae and Lerwick.
 Local events include the Northmavine Up Helly Aa and the Big Bannock, a charity event which involves, among other things, Merry Tiller races; it's easier to experience than describe.

 Northmavine is a place where it really is possible to get away from it all and connect with nature.
 Wonderful walking, great fishing and a lively community life make the district a candidate for anyone who loves to make their living in exceptional surroundings.
-There's more information on the website of the local community development company and you can download a leaflet for visitors to Northmavine (pdf).
+There's more information on the website of the local community development company.

 Extension Opens Up Opportunities At Shetland College